AJDev77/Opaque/README.md

 PROJECT STATUS: Completed.
 In Alpha.

+Update 9/23/14: MySurf will most likely remain in Alpha until we can view the details of the new Awesomium branch.
+According to Awesomium Dev Adam Simmons, Awesomium “switched over to latest Blink/WebKit trunk last year and are conducting a massive overhaul of the rendering architecture” and “more details will be announced soon”.
+Hopefully they can get up to the latest WebKit trunk, from this year, soon.

 Update 9/14/14: MySurf 3.0 Alpha 1 is out now!
 View the code above, or go to http://mysurf.tk/download to download an already built package.

 Update 8/20/14: MySurf had a sudden change to its browsing engine.
 Instead of using Awesomium (based on Chrome 18), MySurf will be using a CEF3 wrapper for .Net (based on Chrome 31).
 This will enable MySurf 3.0 Beta users to have a more enjoyable web experience.
 Public Beta 1 will be delayed until we get the new CEF3 wrapper working and tested.
 We may switch back to Awesomium at a later date (when they get past Chrome 31).